filipematias23/cleanRfield/README.md

 #### 6. Buffering the field boundaries

 > Users can make a buffer around the field boundarys using a new shapefile (**Value must be negative**).
 Function **`bufferField`**.
 > Like in section 4, use either the provided code for unprojected data or projected data-- you will not need to run both sets of code.
+Under the cleanRfield update from March 2023, most input data sets will now be treated as projected data, even if they have the CRS WGS84.
+Be sure to check the 'LENGTHUNIT' atribute.

 * Only shapefile: